bartoosten/bartoosten/README.md

 ### Introduction

-I am an experienced software developer who is currently working on software applications for the (Port of Rotterdam)[https://www.portofrotterdam.com/en].
+I am an experienced software developer who is currently working on software applications for the [https://www.portofrotterdam.com/en](Port of Rotterdam).
 I currently love using tools such as React, React Native, Expo, Next, AWS, GraphQL, and Apollo.

 Personally I tend to think in conceptual terms (System Thinking).
 In my experience complex or difficult problems are often not complex or difficult by nature.
 Most of the problems are we encounter a developers are perception problems.
 And with the right outlook there is a great absence of problems.